lumiastream/Developer-Docs/docs/custom-overlays/custom-overlays-documentation.md

 ## 🧪 Tips

-- Use the **Events** multiselect to limit which events trigger updates—great for debugging or focus.
 - Always sanitize HTML content if displaying user-generated input.
 - Leverage custom CSS to match your stream or brand style.
 - In custom code or overlay actions prefer to send data directly to the overlay without the store or variables if you do not need to persist the data